Photon counting probabilities of the output field for a single-photon input: Example: The output field for a two-level system

-where $\sigma_{z}=|e\rangle \langle e|-|g\rangle \langle g|$, and $\Delta_{0}=\omega_{c}-\omega_{0}$, where $\omega_{0}$ is the transition frequency of the atom and $\omega_{c}$ represents the carrier frequency of the input wave packet.
-The formula for the reduced state of the atom at time $t$ for an arbitrary initial state of the atom and any photon profile was given in \cite{Dabrowska2020}.
-We will not discuss it here but it is clear that the single-photon input drives the atom and that asymptomatically the atom relaxes to the ground state.
+The analytical formulae for the {\it a priori} state of the two-level atom for any initial state of the system, an arbitrary photon profile, and a unidirectional field was given in \cite{Dabrowska2020a}.
+The general solution to Eq. (\ref{apriori1})--(\ref{apriori2}) was given in \cite{Dabrowska2020}.
+We will not discuss these solutions here but it is clear that the atom is driven by the single-photon field and it asymptomatically relaxes to the ground state.